 - Cauliflower Gratin from Thomas Keller's Bouchon

-C is for Thanksgiving CRANBERRIES, and all the other CONDIMENTS, DIPS, SAUCES, and SPREADS
+C is for Cranberries, Condiments, and all other Dips, Sauces, and Spreads

 - Pomegranate Salsa

-- Peruvian Aji Sauce ** very very spicy [recipe on SeriousEats, stay tuned for my recipe!]
+- Peruvian Green Sauce Aji Verde ** very very spicy

 I did that, and because I thought I was a genius, I did it in HOT WATER to defrost it even faster!
 And then I read the Internet again and found out that defrosting a turkey in cold water is only safe if you are vigilant about keeping the water temperature at or below 40 degrees, and is wholly UNSAFE in warm or hot water because the warm water becomes a bacteria-breeding hot tub.